 - Most of Indian internet users are in the age group of 15 to 34 years.
 This category shops more than the remaining population.
 Peer pressure, rising aspirations with career growth & fashion encourage this segment to shop more than any other category.
 Thus, India enjoys a demographic dividend that favors the growth of e-Commerce. - In coming years, as internet presence increases in rural areas, rural India will yield more e-Commerce business - 3 out of every 5 orders are from tier-2 & smaller towns, a target audience of nearly 200 million online shoppers by 2025 is expected

-The Indian e-retail market is primed to reach nearly 300 - 350 million shoppers over the next 5 years, By 2034, India is predicted to surpass USA to become the 2nd largest e-commerce market globally
+India's online shopper base to be 2nd largest globally by 2030 with nearly 500-600 million shoppers. .
+By 2034, India is predicted to surpass USA to become the 2nd largest e-commerce market globally